Momo (department)

 Momo is a department of Northwest Province in Cameroon.
 The department covers an area of 1792 km^{2} and as of 2005 had a total population of 138,693.
 It is the ethnic home of the Widikum People.
 The capital of the department lies at Mbengwi.

 Subdivisions

-The department is divided administratively into 4 communes and in turn into villages.
+The department is divided administratively into 5 District and in turn into villages.